 The BSA 2021 Annual Convention will be held Nov 14 - Nov 17 at Naples Grande Beach Resort in Naples, FL.
-BSA’s Convention Planning Committee encourages all BSA members and participating manufacturers to reconnect and take this opportunity to follow the Ascension of our industry to its next level.
+BSA’s Convention Planning Committee encourages all BSA members and participating manufacturers to reconnect and take this opportunity to follow our industry to its next level.
 The 2021 Business program focuses on how you, your company, and the association will prepare for the future of the bearing industry.

 Plan now to join us and take advantage of the only annual networking program attended by the highest-level executives from the bearing industry.

 Todd and Amanda Hamlin, BSA 2021 Convention Chairman, DXP Enterprises, Inc.

 Mitch and Tasha Bouchard, General Bearing Service, Inc.

 Scott and Julie Eiss, NTN Bearing Corp. of America

 BSA is the forum to promote networking and knowledge-sharing and the sale of bearings through authorized distributors.
 BSA is the international service and educational organization of almost 100 companies distributing factory-warranted ball, roller, and anti-friction bearings and invited manufacturers of bearings and related products.
 BSA is made up of volunteers who meet three times a year to fulfill the mission.

 Each year, BSA elects a president, officers, and a board of directors.

 (Click here to see the leaders of the association)